Thepuppetqueen57/ts-node/README.md

 # How to use
  Very simple.

- Make sure you have [nodejs](https://nodejs.org/en) installed and if you do run `npm install -g typescript ` then just go to a dir with a ts file and run what you set the exe name name as and then the name of your ts file not including the file extension
+ Make sure you have [nodejs](https://nodejs.org) installed and if you do run `npm install -g typescript `

+ Then just go to a dir with a ts file and run what you set the exe name name as and then the name of your ts file not including the file extension

 # Yes I know this has already be done
  I know there are better tools for this exact purpose out there.

  But I didn't know that when I started this project so I didnt want it to go to waste.

  EDIT: HELP I JUST FOUND OUT THERE IS ANOTHER PROJECT THAT RUNS TS CODE WITH NODE CALLED TSNODE YOU ARE KIDDING ME

+ SECOND EDIT: This repo has been archived because of the fact that there is a project with the same name that does the same thing.